Welcome to the Jefferson College of

 In 1949, 125 years after the founding of the Jefferson Medical College (JMC), the six basic science departments formed the “Board for the Regulation of Graduate Studies.”
 Conjunctively, JMC formalized training toward MS and PhD degrees in the biomedical sciences.
 Twenty years later, Thomas Jefferson University was established, joining the Jefferson College of Allied Health (later renamed the Jefferson College of Health Professions (JCHP)) and the Jefferson College of Graduate Studies with JMC.
 These colleges represented, respectively, the undergraduate and graduate divisions of the university offering degrees other than the MD.

 In 2005, the University amended its bylaws to permit both JCGS and JCHP to offer graduate degrees, providing a focus for JCGS on laboratory, research-based education and training, and for JCHP on practice-based education and training.
-Today, Jefferson has further grown to comprise six schools and colleges, offering degree and certificate programs focused in the fields of medicine, health professions, nursing, pharmacy, population health and biomedical sciences.
+Today, Jefferson has further grown to comprise seven colleges, offering degree and certificate programs focused in the fields of medicine, health professions, nursing, pharmacy, population health and biomedical sciences.

 The mission of the Jefferson College of Biomedical Sciences is to provide the highest quality graduate and postdoctoral education and research training in the biomedical sciences, in order to prepare our students and fellows to make significant contributions to the progress of biomedical science through careers in academia, industry and government.
 MS and PhD degree programs in the biomedical sciences are further complemented by opportunities for advanced study through graduate non-degree coursework and certificate programs, as well as an undergraduate Postbaccalaureate Pre-Professional Program.